 How to establish and manage expectations.

 How to deal with potential challenges during a mentoring relationship.

 How to ask good questions and give and receive feedback.

-Our career development events are currently online as part of the Academy's response to the ongoing COVID-19 pandemic.
-The next online mentoring masterclasses will be:
+Most of our events are currently online as part of the Academy's response to the ongoing COVID-19 pandemic.
+The next mentoring masterclass will be:

 “I found this mentorship workshop invaluable – irrespective of whether I ever get “chosen” as an Academy mentor I have already taken this learning and applied it.
 Having never really thought or learned about mentorship previously I can honestly say that at the end of this short workshop I felt confident that I had a really good insight into what it is/is not.
 The trainer's style was incredibly engaging and one cannot help but be stimulated to think and contribute to the discussions.